WayScience/waysciencelab.com/index.md

 title: Home
 ---

-# Biomedical data science

 Welcome to the Way Lab at [The University of Colorado Anschutz](https://www.cuanschutz.edu/)!

-The mission of our lab is to reduce human suffering by integrating biomedical data science and software engineering into drug discovery.
+The mission of our lab is to reduce human suffering by integrating biomedical data science and software engineering into drug discovery and translational research.
 We develop new computational methods, innovative approaches, assays, and software for analyzing high-dimensional genomic, molecular, and microscopy data.
 We focus on pediatric diseases, including pediatric cancer and Neurofibromatosis Type 1 (NF1).